Social Icons

 Directed by Andrew Stanton

-Right from start when I heard that Andrew Stanton will be back to direct and write this sequel to one of the best animation I have ever seen (Finding Nemo (2003)), I was hooked, and impatiently waiting to see this movie.
+Right from the start, when I heard that Andrew Stanton would be back to direct and write this sequel to one of the best animations I’ve ever seen (Finding Nemo (2003)), I was hooked and impatiently waiting to see this movie.

-Finding Dory is the long awaited follow up to Disney/Pixar 2003 computer animated comedy adventure, Finding Nemo.
-At the time of Finding Nemo’s release it was number 1 in the highest grossing animation of all time.
+Finding Dory is the long-awaited follow-up to Disney/Pixar’s 2003 computer-animated comedy-adventure, Finding Nemo.
+At the time of its release, Finding Nemo was number one on the list of highest-grossing animations of all time.

-The magic of Finding Nemo can be found in memorable characters that make up the adventure of a fish searching the whole ocean for his son.
-Each character from the movie had a specific view and twist from being normal, this made the lead characters Marlin, Dory and Nemo fit in perfectly as we are taking on a wonderful journey under the sea.
+The magic of Finding Nemo lies in its memorable characters, who make up the adventure of a fish searching the entire ocean for his son.
+Each character had a unique perspective and twist, making the lead characters—Marlin, Dory, and Nemo—fit perfectly as we’re taken on a wonderful journey under the sea.

-So, from the get go, Disney had the characters with a perfect foundation for this sequel.
-Now the focus in this sequel is on Dory as you could have guessed from the title, but her new family Marlin and Nemo were in for the ride.
+So, from the get-go, Disney had the characters with a perfect foundation for this sequel.
+This time, the focus is on Dory, as you could guess from the title, but her new family, Marlin and Nemo, are along for the ride.

-Another great thing the writer Andrew Stanton did was to take the funny out of point lines and song (Just Keep Swimming) that Dory said/sang in Finding Nemoto make a story set a year after the first movie signifying Dory remembering things from her past.
+Another great thing writer Andrew Stanton did was take Dory’s funny lines and songs (like Just Keep Swimming) from Finding Nemo and weave them into a story set a year after the first movie, highlighting Dory’s journey of remembering her past.

-In this movie we don’t see Sharks or Mike the seagull, but remember the sea turtle Crush, the teacher Mr Ray, well they had cameos as this movie is filled with new characters.
+In this movie, we don’t see the sharks or Mike the seagull, but remember Crush the sea turtle and Mr. Ray?
+Well, they make cameos, as this movie is filled with new characters.

-For me a huge fan of Dory I worried what will happen to her in this movie, so I didn’t prep (no reading up for the movie or watching a preview) I went in with virgin eyes and was blown away, as Dory went searching for her family.
-On her journey she lost her new family, found them again and lost them.
+As a huge fan of Dory, I was worried about what would happen to her in this movie, so I didn’t prep—no reading up or watching previews.
+I went in with fresh eyes and was blown away as Dory went searching for her family.
+On her journey, she lost her new family, found them again, and lost them once more.

-I bit my nails as I watched Dory’s adventure kick start with dreams and flash backs of Dory as a child with her parents.
-As she goes looking for them she meets a new friend an octopus with seven legs which she called a septopus.
+I bit my nails as I watched Dory’s adventure kick off with dreams and flashbacks of her as a child with her parents.
+Along the way, she meets a new friend: an octopus with seven legs, which she calls a “septopus.”

-Finding Dory’s good box office start puts it well on its way to compete for the highest grossing animation so far this year, I don’t see Ice Age’s new addition to the list of animations this year (Ice Age: Collision Course (2016)) put up much of a fight.
+Finding Dory’s strong box office start puts it well on its way to competing for the title of highest-grossing animation this year.
+I don’t see Ice Age: Collision Course (2016) putting up much of a fight.
+However, Finding Dory has a Herculean task ahead, as Disney’s earlier release, Zootopia (2016), has already grossed over a billion dollars.

-Now, you can guess from the way I have been going on that this movie is fun and awesome to see, so don’t delay to go to the cinemas with your children to go see this movie, I can guarantee you will be paying the movie a second visit.
+Now, you can probably tell from the way I’ve been gushing that this movie is fun and awesome to watch.
+So, don’t delay—head to the cinema with your kids to see this movie.
+I can guarantee you’ll want to pay it a second visit.